mika-s/mika-s.github.io/_posts/2017-11-08-creating-a-wireshark-dissector-in-lua-3.markdown

 }
 ```

-Parsing the fields are done like this:
+The fields are parsed like this:

 ```lua
 if opcode_name == "OP_QUERY" then